thejeshpr/flaskScrapper/README.md

 # flaskScrapper

-A Simple Web Page parser built using Python Flask and BeautifulSoup
+A Simple Container based Web Page parser built using Python Flask and BeautifulSoup.